lukepark327/sunday-morning/README.md

 ### Features

 * Making a Playlist
-* Watching Videos through the Playlist.
+* Watching Videos through the Playlist
 * Auto-distribution

 <!--